LKWLaLa/LKWLaLa.github.io/_posts/2016-8-9-AngularJS-and-Rails-Nested-Attributes.md

    };
 ```

-And with that, (as well as adding the `accepts_nested_attributes_for` in my Story model in Rails) my Angular service was able to send the appropriate params to the API, and viola - the story update action is writing to two tables!
+And with that, (as well as adding the `accepts_nested_attributes_for` in my Story model in Rails) my Angular service was able to send the appropriate params to the API, and voila - the story update action is writing to two tables!